eduMFA/eduMFA/doc/workflows_and_tools/import/index.rst

 The *Portable Symmetric Key Container* is specified in [#RFC6030]_.
-OATH compliant token vendors provide the token seeds in a PSKC file. privacyIDEA lets you import PSKC files.
+OATH compliant token vendors provide the token seeds in a PSKC file. eduMFA lets you import PSKC files.
 All necessary information (OTP length, Hash algorithm, token type) are read from the file.